-Renewable energy Applied 0% In 2021 the Center of

-research and Competence for Hydrogen

-development Energy was established on the
+development was established on the

-basis of KMG Engineering LLP,
+development basis of KMG

+Engineering LLP, which

-which will be a research hub /
+will be a research hub /

-center of search for green fuels
+center of search for green

-(including hydrogen and
+fuels (including hydrogen

-chemical compounds from
+and chemical compounds

-hydrogen), whose development
+from hydrogen), whose

+development will

-will significantly expand the
+significantly expand the

 scientific and production

-potential of both the company
+potential of both the

+company and the

-and the country, will contribute
+country, will contribute to

-to increased technological
+increased technological

-growth and accelerate the
+growth and accelerate

-formation of market foundations
+the formation of market

+foundations of hydrogen

-of hydrogen economy and
+economy and become an

-become an investment in
+investment in training of

-training of domestic staff.
+domestic staff.

-Establishment of the Center of
+Establishment of the

+Department for

+Alternative Energy

-Competence enables scientists
+enables scientists and

-and researchers from
+researchers from

 universities and research

-institutes to work together to
+institutes to work together

-implement projects for
+to implement projects for

 production, storage,

 transportation, and use of

 hydrogen.

+The work on the country

+market research and

+analysis of the

+development potential of

+low-carbon hydrogen

+energy in Kazakhstan

+has been completed.

+Within the framework of

+this work, as a case-

+stage and in-depth case

+study, an assessment of

+the potential of blue

+hydrogen production at

+the Pavlodar

+Tariodai